EE101: Introduction to Electrical Engineering

 Grading: Each component is graded individually and corresponds to 50% of the final grade.
 Both components must be passed individually in order to receive a passing grade for the course.

-Materials required for each lab: Blue or black pen and lab notebook (provided).
+Materials required for each lab: Pencil and a good attitude!

 Counseling and Disability Services: